Fast Distributed PageRank Computation: A Distributed Algorithm for PageRank

 \subsection{Correctness of PageRank Approximation}

 The correctness of the above approximation follows directly from the main result of \cite{mcm-avrachenkov} (see Algorithm $4$ and Theorem $1$) and also from \cite{ppr-bahmani2010} (Theorem $1$).
 In particular, it is mentioned in \cite{mcm-avrachenkov,ppr-bahmani2010} that the approximate \pr value is quite good even for $K = 1$.
-It is easy to see that the expected value of $\tilde \pi_v$ is $\pi_v$ (e.g., \cite{mcm-avrachenkov}).
-In \cite{ppr-bahmani2010} (Theorem $1$), it shows that $\tilde \pi_v$ is sharply concentrated around $\pi$ using a Chernoff bound technique (\cite{MU-book-05}).
-They show,
+It is easy to see that the expected value of $\tilde \pi_v$ is $\pi_v$ (formal proof is given in \cite{mcm-avrachenkov}).
+Now it follows from the Theorem~1 in \cite{ppr-bahmani2010} that, $\tilde \pi_v$ is sharply concentrated around its expectation $\pi_v$.
+We included the proof of the theorem below for the sake of completeness.